 For the research studies, access the Maryland Pesticide Education Network research archives.

-Its strawberry season, download this fact sheet on pesticides and strawberries, their impacts to children and how to avoid them.
+It’s strawberry season, download this fact sheet on pesticides and strawberries, their impacts on children and how to avoid them.

 Unfortunately, the EPA’s ability to protect Americans has been eroded by the agro-chemical industry’s powerful influence on our government, for decades.
 A recent example–in 2017, the US EPA’s Secretary Pruitt overturned his own agency’s 2016 recommendation for a ban on the pesticide chlorpyrifos, despite overwhelming scientific evidence proving damage to babies’ brains and that chlorpyrifos is unsafe at any level in our food.
 See how EPA routinely allows ongoing use of untested pesticides.

 Who Gives a Crap is an environmentally-friendly low-cost toilet paper that’s made from bamboo, not trees, and delivered to your door.
 Who Gives a Crap donates 50% of its profits to building toilets–over $950,000 has been donated so far—and they saved a heck of a lot of trees, water and energy.

 Roughly 40% of the world’s population do not have access to a toilet.
 Around 289,000 children under five die every year from diarrheal diseases caused by poor water and sanitation—almost 800 children per day, or one child every two minutes.

 Luckily, toilets are proven to be a great solution–they provide dignity, health and an improved quality of life.
 And in case that wasn’t enough, it’s been shown that a dollar invested in sanitation yields $5.50 in increased economic prosperity.